 In June 2006, Billy Idol performed at the Congress Theater, Chicago, for the United States television series Soundstage.

-On 24 June 2008, Billy Idol released the greatest hits album The Very Best of Billy Idol: Idolize Yourself.
-He embarked on a worldwide tour, co-headlining with Def Leppard.
+On 24 June 2008, Billy Idol released the greatest hits album The Very Best of Billy Idol: Idolize Yourself and embarked on a worldwide tour with Def Leppard.

-On 17 November 2009, the performance from June 2006 was released on DVD/Blu-ray as In Super Overdrive Live.
+In November 2009, the performance from Soundstage was released on DVD/Blu-ray as In Super Overdrive Live.

-In February 2010, Billy Idol was announced as an act for the Download Festival in Donington Park, England.
-He declared that he would be playing classic songs with a punk rock attitude.
+In February 2010, Billy Idol was announced as one of the acts to perform at the Download Festival in Donington Park, England.

-In March 2010, Billy Idol expanded his touring line-up by adding Camp Freddy guitarist Billy Morrison and drummer Jeremy Colson.
+In March 2010, Billy Idol expanded his touring line-up with Camp Freddy guitarist Billy Morrison and drummer Jeremy Colson.

-In his 2014 memoir, Billy Idol discussed his past struggles with alcoholism and drug addiction, including incidents of passing out in nightclubs and waking up in hospitals.
-He also mentioned that he had not taken hard drugs since 2003, but smoked cannabis and was an occasional drinker.
+In his 2014 memoir, Billy Idol discussed his struggles with alcoholism and drug addiction.
+He mentioned he had not taken hard drugs since 2003 but still smoked cannabis and occasionally drank.

-On October 30, 2018, Billy Idol, Tony James, Steve Jones, and Paul Cook performed a free gig at the Roxy in Hollywood under the name Generation Sex, playing material from Generation X and the Sex Pistols.
+On 30 October 2018, Billy Idol, along with former Generation X members Tony James, Steve Jones, and Paul Cook, performed a free gig at the Roxy in Hollywood under the name Generation Sex, playing a combined set of their former bands' material.

 In 2018, Billy Idol gained American citizenship in addition to his British citizenship.

-In March 2022, Billy Idol was diagnosed with MRSA, leading to the cancellation of a co-headlining tour with Journey.
+In March 2022, Billy Idol was diagnosed with MRSA, leading to the cancellation of his co-headlining tour with Journey.

-On January 6, 2023, Billy Idol received a star on the Hollywood Walk of Fame.
-On January 24, he announced a North American tour from late March through mid-May, beginning in Scottsdale on March 30 and concluding at the Cruel World Festival on May 20 in Pasadena.
+In January 2023, Billy Idol was honored with a star on the Hollywood Walk of Fame.
+On 24 January, he announced a North American tour from late March through mid-May.

 As of 2024, Billy Idol has three granddaughters.